DeSantis cracks down on citizen petitions to get on ballot in Florida next year

 Over the last several years, at least 60 percent of voters have changed the Constitution to require the Legislature to adopt fair voter districts, allow medical marijuana, protect environmental lands and restore the right to vote for felons.
 And more amendments are on the way — or were on the way before DeSantis signed the bill Friday.

 Groups have been trying to get an “energy choice” amendment on the ballot for 2020, which would allow people to choose their power company.
-It appeared unlikely to get enough signatures anyway, and it’s been met with steep opposition from the state’s investor-owned utilities, which are major Republican donors.
+It’s been met with steep opposition from the state’s investor-owned utilities, which are major Republican donors.

 And then there’s Morgan’s minimum wage amendment, which corporations don’t like.

-Note: Correction: A earlier version of this story stated that the “energy choice” ballot initiative appeared unlikely to get enough signatures in time to appear on the 2020 election ballot.
-The initiative has collected almost 40 percent of the valid signatures it needs.
-Supporters say they’ve collected many more that have yet to be verified and that they’re confident they’ll have enough signatures to make it on to the ballot.